 Distribution

-Internal goods distribution from shelves in the warehouse to the shop floor and ensuring raw material cycle, but also order picking and shipping with scraps management with returnable packing material management, etc. WMS distribution scope covers supply chain demand that helps integrate delivery time to warehouse and customers.
+Internal goods distribution from shelves in the warehouse to the shop floor and ensuring raw material cycle, but also order picking and shipping with scraps management with returnable packaging material management, etc. WMS distribution scope covers supply chain demand that helps integrate delivery time to warehouse and customers.
 Implementation of WMS should include distribution evaluation as one of the key elements.

 Manufacturing